Federal Ministry of Education (Nigeria)

-The Federal Ministry of Education is a part of the Federal Ministries of Nigeria that directs education in Nigeria.
-It is located at Block 5A (8th Floor), Federal Secretariat Complex, Shehu Shagari Way, Central Area, P.M.B.
+The Federal Ministry of Education is a part of the Federal Ministries of Nigeria.
+It regulates secondary and tertiary education in Nigeria.
+Its headquarters office is located at Block 5A (8th Floor), Federal Secretariat Complex, Shehu Shagari Way, Central Area, P.M.B.
 146, Garki, Abuja.

 History

-President Muhammadu Buhari appointed Adamu Adamu, a well-known journalist as the minister for education in November 2015.
+President Bola Tinubu appointed Tunji Alausa as minister of education on 23 October 2024.

 Mission

-"Our mission is to use education as a tool for fostering the development of all Nigerian citizens to their full potentials, in the promotion of a strong, democratic, egalitarian, prosperous, indivisible and indissoluble sovereign nation under God."
+According to the ministry, its mission is "to use education as a tool for fostering the development of all Nigerian citizens to their full potentials, in the promotion of a strong, democratic, egalitarian, prosperous, indivisible and indissoluble sovereign nation under God."